JoyCut: History

-JoyCut is formed by Pasquale Pezzillo, the founding member (contents, voice, guitar, electronics), Gaël Califano (industrial percussion) and Christian Montanarella (tribal drum).
+JoyCut is formed by Pasquale Pezzillo, the founding member (contents, voice, guitar, electronics), Gaël Califano (industrial percussion) and Matilde Benvenuti (tribal drum).

 Having opened and toured with bands such as Arcade Fire, Editors, Art Brut, Modest Mouse and Sebadoh, the trio won over North American fans on their first proper US tour in spring of 2014.
 On the tour they were introduced to Nic Harcourt of KCSN has become a supporter.
 The VISA World Cup commercial score was secured through their SXSW International Day Stage Performance.
 They were MTV Artist of the Week in April 2014 and featured in Under the Radar magazine in the July 2014 issue.

 Their 2014 album PiecesOfUsWereLeftOnTheGround was followed by a tour across Italy, France, Belgium, the Netherlands, Germany, Spain, Czech Republic, Estonia, Latvia, Iceland, USA, Canada and Asia.

 JoyCut's music has also been featured on a television series dedicated to famous Italian literature, produced by the company Sky Arts.

 In 2016, the band toured and performed with The Chemical Brothers.

 In 2017, after a TEDx talk and performance in Verona, JoyCut played a sold out show at the Venice Biennale.

 In 2018, following a residency at Clermont- Ferrand's (FR) Coopérative de Mai and IMAGO's studios, JoyCut began work on a new album with a planned release in early 2019.

-On the 15 June 2018, JoyCut played at the Purcell Room as part of the Meltdown festival curated by Robert Smith of The Cure.
+On 15 June 2018, JoyCut played at the Purcell Room as part of the Meltdown festival curated by Robert Smith of The Cure.